medentem/tak-lite/README.md

 ## Security

-- Over-the-air encryption is provided by the Doodle Labs mesh network at Layer 2, ensuring that all data transmitted between devices is encrypted at the network level.
+- Over-the-air encryption is provided by the mesh device - Doodle Labs mesh network at Layer 2 or Meshtastic's channel and PKI encryption - ensuring that all data transmitted between devices is encrypted at the network level.
 - Sensitive API keys are not hardcoded; they are loaded from `local.properties` at build time
 - Proper Android permission handling for location and audio
 - Follows Android security best practices for data storage and network communication